 The Fuel Load/ Intensity component takes into account how intense a fire of different fuel load classes affects fire susceptibility.
 Intensity is considered the amount of energy a fire produces.
+Large amounts of fuel loads on the ground increases the fire intensity.
 The more energy the fire produces, the more difficult it is for the firefighters to suppress it.